-In this lab, we will be deploying Amazon S3 Operational Best Practices with remediation actions conformance pack in an AWS Account.
-This pack contains following AWS Config Rules.
+In this lab, we will be deploying the Amazon S3 Operational Best Practices with remediation actions conformance pack.
+This pack contains following Config Rules.

-We will create prerequisite resources required for “Amazon S3 Operational Best Practices with Remediation Actions” conformance pack.
-This includes a service-linked role for Conformance Packs, a remediation action role, and an S3 logging bucket.
+We will create prerequisite resources required for the “Amazon S3 Operational Best Practices with Remediation Actions” conformance pack.
+This includes a service-linked role for conformance packs, a remediation action role, and an S3 logging bucket.

 Important: deploying this Conformance Pack can disrupt access to data if installed in a production environment.
 Never deploy these conformance packs without proper testing in a safe test environment first!

 Before proceeding, you must create a CloudFormation stack that includes the resources required for this lab.
 Click here to deploy this stack into your account: